dirkwhoffmann/vAmigaTS/README.md

 ## Overview

-This repo contains various Amiga example programs that have been developed for testing the vAmiga emulator.
-Each test consists of a disk image in ADF format and reference images taken from other emulators.
-Most tests come with an additional screenshot taken from a real A500.
+This repository contains various Amiga example programs that have been developed for testing the vAmiga emulator.
+Each test consists of a disk image in ADF format and reference images taken on real Amigas.

 Many tests are modifications of the Amiga example programs written by Alpine9000.